ecmwf/IonBeam/README.md

 **IonBeam** is a toolkit for **stream based processing of IoT observations**.
 It allows observational IoT data to be
 1. Ingested from many sources: REST APIs, MQTT brokers, file servers etc.
 2. Transformed, cleaned, split, combined and anything else.
-3. Output into multiple storage formats**.
+3. Output into multiple storage formats.

 Ionbeam uses a **message / action architecture**.
 Chunks of observations are represented by messages.
 Messages are routed through a series of actions which perform processing stesps before the final data is written out.